40 Scotland Facts and Trivia Questions

 There are many different accents around Scotland.

-This is almost like a sing-song voice and it is very easy to have a conversation.
+This is almost like a sing-song voice and is very easy to converse.

 Our currency is the British pound sterling.

 The weather in Scotland is unpredictable!
-It can be sunny, snowing, rainy and windy all in one day!
+It can be sunny, snowy, rainy, and windy all in one day!

 This makes it a colder country than many others in Europe.

-Scotland is a country in its own right as it has its devolved government, however, it is not an independent country.
+Scotland is a country in its own right as it has a devolved government; however, it is not an independent country.

-Being a devolved parliament, Scotland can make laws on some issues such as Health, Housing, Education and Crime.
+Being a devolved parliament, Scotland can make laws on Health, Housing, Education, and Crime issues.

-There are 129 Members of the Scottish Parliament (MSPs) and they debate and vote on these laws for the Scottish people.
+129 Members of the Scottish Parliament (MSPs) debate and vote on these laws for the Scottish people.

 These are called reserved issues.

-Scotland, as part of the United Kingdom, has a monarch, King Charles III.
+As part of the United Kingdom, Scotland has a monarch, King Charles III.

-He has his own residence here, Balmoral in Royal Deeside is where he spends his summers.
+He has his own residence here, Balmoral, in Royal Deeside, where he spends his summers.

 The Scottish Parliament building in Edinburgh